keithwill/TrieHard/src/TrieHard.Alternatives/ExternalLibraries/Survey.md

 to support prefix searches.
 I like that it comes with its own binary serialization format.

 - [dotnet-trees](https://github.com/tunnelvisionlabs/dotnet-trees/)
-Its an interesting repository, but the tree implementations inside are only used for reimplimenting other .NET collections in the System namespace.
+Its an interesting repository, but the tree implementations inside are only used for reimplementing other .NET collections in the System namespace.
 I don't see how to use anything in this library for efficient prefix lookups.